sos011022/sos011022.github.io/_pages/about.md

 - **Computer Vision (Mainly focus on Low-level Vision)**
 - **Hyperspectral Image and Deep/Machine Learning**

-In addition, I am also exploring another computer vision-related fields which are interested to me, like Multi-Object Tracking, 3D-Reconstruction.
+In addition, I am also exploring other computer vision-related fields which are interested to me, like Multi-Object Tracking, 3D-Reconstruction.

 # 🔥 News
 - *2023/11/25*: &nbsp;🎉🎉 I receive the Gold Medal Award in SAS Hackthon 2023.